 Always check your pruning tools for sharpness and disinfect them with alcohol before pruning to avoid making the shrub sick.
 For pruning Weigela Florida it is best to use hand trimmers and not hedge trimmers.

-The first step in pruning Weigela Florida bushes is to examine the plant for any dead growth, which can be identified by the lack of flowers or foliage.
+The first step in pruning Weigela Florida bushes is to examine the plant for any dead growth, which the lack of flowers or foliage can identify.
 Next, consider how the plant fits into the overall landscape and if it is taking up too much space or blocking sunlight from other plants.

 Tips for Weigela Florida